Advertiser Disclosure

 According to our valuations, Chase Ultimate Rewards points are worth 2 cents per point, meaning that the Freedom Unlimited card’s 1.5% cash-back can be worth 3%.
 However, this is only true when transferring Ultimate Rewards points to Chase’s transfer partners.

-If the Freedom Unlimited card is the only Chase Ultimate Rewards-earning card you have, it may not be worth using it to pay rent as the value of the points is significantly less.
+If the Freedom Unlimited card is the only Chase Ultimate Rewards-earning card you have, it may not be worth using it to pay rent, as the value of the points is significantly less.
 However, if the fee for paying rent with a credit card is less than 3% and you hold a more premium Chase travel rewards credit card, the Freedom Unlimited card is a solid option.

-The 2 Best Business Credit Cards for Paying Rent
+Best Business Cards

 The Blue Business® Plus Credit Card from American ExpressTerms Apply / Rates & Fees